 Students need to submit the Application for Graduation to the Registrar’s office to be considered a candidate for graduation.
 The Application for Graduation should be submitted at the time the student registers for the final two semesters of study.
 The Application for Graduation is available on the Mount Mercy web site.
 Requirements include:

 - A minimum of 123 semester hours credit earned toward the degree.

 - A minimum cumulative GPA of 2.00 for all credits earned at Mount Mercy.

 - Completion of the core curriculum requirements.

 - Completion of a major program of study.

 - At least 12 semester hours, above course number of 200, in the major must be completed at Mount Mercy.

 - Minimum of 30 consecutive semester hours completed at Mount Mercy immediately preceding graduation.

-- If graduating with a minor, nine (9) semester hours of the minor must be taken at Mount Mercy.
+- If graduating with a minor or endorsement, nine (9) semester hours of the minor must be taken at Mount Mercy.